 3G/HSPA+ data speeds were remarkably fast with both providers, even (and in fact, especially) in smaller towns and rural areas.
 Celcom often had a slight edge, but there wasn’t much in it either way.

-The speeds on either network will be more than fast enough for general browsing, maps, social media etc, and in most places, video calling should be fine as well.
+The speeds on either network will be more than fast enough for general browsing, maps, social media etc. In most places, video calling should be fine as well.
 Upload speeds were noticeably faster on LTE, but download speeds remained about the same.

 The only real issue I encountered was occasionally having no or extremely-slow Internet despite my phone showing full signal.
 Moving 50 metres down the road always fixed the problem.